AeroEagle/AeroEagle/README.md

 ### Hi there 👋

+- My name is Michael Haider, but you can call me Mike.
+- 🔭 I’m currently working on operating system build and deployment using Microsoft Endpoint Configuration Manager in a 30,000+ client environment.
+- 🌱 I’m currently learning PowerShell, but would like to learn more SQL and Python.
+- 📫 How to reach me: Check my social links!
 This is a work in progress as I get on my feet here.
 Thanks for stopping by!
 <!--
 **AeroEagle/AeroEagle** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.